 I love my watch.
 I really do.
 But, it’s not for everyone.

-If you find that you only use your current phone for surfing Facebook and checking email, an… Click To Tweet If, however, you use your phone for a million different things every day (business, exercise, messaging, calendar & reminders) you will likely appreciate an Apple Watch just as I enjoy mine.
+If you find that you only use your current phone for surfing Facebook and checking email, an Apple Watch probably isn't for you.
+Click To Tweet If, however, you use your phone for a million different things every day (business, exercise, messaging, calendar & reminders) you will likely appreciate an Apple Watch just as I enjoy mine.